Rigging & Aerial Safety

 Recreational Aerial Training from home setups/Outdoor Rigs

 We are so happy you have chosen The Rising as your circus hub!
-Aerial Arts / Circus is a beautiful and challenging physical art form and is growing in popularity.
+Circus is a beautiful and challenging performing art and is growing in popularity.
 Circus used to be on the fringes and was not accessible as a recreational activity or something you did to get in shape.
-If you said you did "circus" (aerial) then you were an actual professional Circus Artist.
+If you said you did "circus" then you were an actual performing flying trapeze artist, clown, or the like.
 We are honoured you have chosen The Rising as your training ground, regardless of whether or not you ever step onto the performance stage.
 The circus is a special place and there is a niche for everyone here!

 The Rising does not sell circus equipment or advise students on how to set up an aerial point in their house.
-Quality Aerial Circus equipment is costly and should be bought from actual circus equipment suppliers and not off amazon, eBay, and pop up suppliers, etc. These items are often unrated for live load bearing, not to mention cheaply made or knock offs of name brands.
+Quality Aerial Circus equipment is costly and should be bought from actual circus equipment suppliers and not off amazon, alibaba, and pop up suppliers, etc. There's no such thing as setting up an aerial point on a budget.
+These items often have not been break tested, do not have markings for load limits, are cheaply made or knock offs of name brands.
+There have been many examples of equipment failure resulting in minor to severe injury.

 We know this may sound discouraging but most people don't know the scope of safety protocols that aerial arts require.
 It‘s important to keep a robust respect for the dangers of aerial arts.
 This is all too often lacking, especially in the online world.
-In the professional circus arts world most of us choose not to have home set ups or backyard rigs because of safety issues, cost, practicality, and the quality of training we get in a facility is much higher quality.
-Very frequently the money is better spent on more classes and open training.
-That being said, if students are looking for extra practice to become stronger aerialists:
+In the professional circus arts world most of us choose not to have home set ups or backyard rigs because of safety issues, cost, quality of training, and practicality.
+Very frequently the money is better spent on more classes and open training drop ins.
+That being said, if students are looking for extra practice to become stronger aerialists we recommend:

-• Open Training Drop In or Strength & Flexibility classes for those age 14 and older
+Open Training Drop In or Strength & Flexibility classes for teens and adults

 Have fun and train aerial smart!